yahyanajar/XComponent.Functions/README.md

 # XComponent.Functions
-XComponent Functions is used to take advantage of XComponent in any technologies (Node, Java, C++, ...)
+XComponent Functions is used to take advantage of XComponent in any programming language/environment (Node, Java, C++, ...)

 [![Slack](http://slack.xcomponent.com/badge.svg)](http://slack.xcomponent.com/)